Particle Tracking and Inspection in Semiconductor Equipments

 - These particles contaminate the wafer by depositing on them.
 Our customer approached us In order to understand

-- With decades of experience in computational fluid dynamics industry and highly talented professionals, we were
+how the contamination occurs and to completely avoid particles depositing on the wafer. - With decades of experience in computational fluid dynamics industry and highly talented professionals, we were

 able to help our customer by creating a digital twin of the existing model and conducting a computational fluid